History of Chicago in Timeline

 Chicago

-Chicago is the most populous city in Illinois and the Midwest, and the third-most populous in the United States with a population of over 2.7 million as of 2020.
-It is the county seat of Cook County, the second-most populous county in the U.S., and the center of the Chicago metropolitan area (Chicagoland), home to 9.6 million residents.
+Chicago is the most populous city in Illinois and the Midwest, and the third-most populous in the United States, with a population of over 2.7 million as of 2020.
+As the seat of Cook County, it's the central hub of the Chicago metropolitan area, known as "Chicagoland," which is home to approximately 9.6 million residents.

-In 1900, the city completed a major engineering feat, reversing the flow of the Chicago River to flow away from Lake Michigan, resolving sewage contamination issues.
+In 1900, the city of Chicago completed a major engineering feat by reversing the flow of the Chicago River away from Lake Michigan to resolve sewage contamination issues.
+The Chicago Sanitary and Ship Canal was built, connecting to the Illinois River, which flows into the Mississippi River.

-In 1901, William Rainey Harper established Joliet Junior College as the first junior college in the nation.
+In 1901, William Rainey Harper was instrumental in the creation of the junior college concept, establishing nearby Joliet Junior College as the first in the nation.

-Since 1901, the White Sox have continuously played on the South Side.
+In 1901, the Chicago White Sox played on the South Side continuously and won their first American League pennant.

 1905: Benjamin Ferguson's Trust

-1906: Cubs and White Sox Face off in World Series
+1906: Cubs and White Sox in World Series

-In 1906, the Chicago Cubs and the Chicago White Sox faced each other in a World Series.
+In 1906, the Chicago Cubs and the Chicago White Sox faced each other in the World Series.

 1907: Bugmobile Founding